LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/variablesAndSlots.md

 indicator: both
 ---

-In the Interaction Details [Response Match & Actions](conversation-builder-conversation-builder-response-match-actions.html) settings, you can assign various data points to either Slots or Variables.
-Both are useful in [API Integrations](conversation-builder-integrations-api-integrations.html).
+In the [custom rules](conversation-builder-interactions-configuration-next-action.html#custom-rules) of an interaction, you can assign various data points to either slots or variables.
+Both are useful in [API integrations](conversation-builder-integrations-api-integrations.html).

 ### Displaying data to the user